Bachelor of Science in Horticulture

 The following shall be eligible for registration for the degree of Bachelor of Science in Horticulture in the Department of Water & Agricultural Resources Management:

-c) Holders of a Diploma in Biological Sciences or related sciences from a recognized institution with credit or distinction, with KCSE mean grade of C or above.
+f) Holders of a higher national Diploma in Biological Sciences or related sciences from an institution recognized by the Senate.

-d) Holders of a degree in biological sciences or related sciences from a recognized University.
+g) Holders of a Bachelor of Science degree in Biological Sciences or related sciences from an institution recognized by the senate

 Duration of Study